extreal-dev/Extreal.Guide/README.md

 ## Diagram

-- The class diagram is created by [Mermaid](http://mermaid-js.github.io/mermaid/).
+- The class diagram is created with [Mermaid](http://mermaid-js.github.io/mermaid/).
   - [mdx-mermaid](https://github.com/sjwall/mdx-mermaid) is introduced.
 - Diagrams not using Mermaid are created in PowerPoint.
   - Path: `/work/work.pptx`